hyperledger/fabric/docs/source/private-data-arch.rst

 * ``blockToLive``: Represents how long the data should live on the private database in terms of blocks.
-The data will live for this specified number of blocks on the private database and after that it will get purged, making this data obsolete from the network.
+The data will live for this specified number of blocks on the private database and after that it will get purged, making this data obsolete from the network so that it cannot be queried from chaincode, and cannot be made available to requesting peers.
 To keep private data indefinitely, that is, to never purge private data, set the ``blockToLive`` property to ``0``.

 * ``memberOnlyRead``: a value of ``true`` indicates that peers automatically enforce that only clients belonging to one of the collection member organizations